Sedalia Goldbugs: History

 The Sedalia Goldbugs joined the reformed Western Association in 1905.
 The league began the season as a Class D level league and was upgraded to a Class C level league on June 2, 1905.
 The Gold Bugs finished the season with a 70–64 record, placing 4th in the Western Association standings.
 They had three managers in Dutch Henry, Billy White and Dick Rohn.
 The final Western Association standings of 1905 were: Guthrie Senators (66–70), Joplin Miners (65–73), Leavenworth Orioles (75–59), Oklahoma City Mets (77–58), Sedalia Goldbugs (70–64), Springfield Highlanders (54–80), Topeka White Sox (54–80) and Wichita Jobbers (79–56).
 The Sedalia Goldbugs franchise folded after the 1905 season, as the Webb City Goldbugs began play in the 1906 western Association.

 On July 16, 1905, Sedalia pitcher Happy Wescott threw a no–hitter against the Topeka White Sox in a 5–0, 5–inning victory.

 In 1911, minor league baseball returned for one partial season in Sedalia.
 The 1911 Sedalia Cubs became charter members of the Class D level Missouri State League, which folded mid–season.
 The Missouri State League began the season as a five–team league.
 The Brookfield Hustlers, Jefferson City Senators, Kirksville Osteopaths and Macon Athletics joined the Sedalia Cubs in beginning league play.
 On May 19, 1911, the Brookfield Hustlers folded.
 On May 24, 1911, the Sedalia Cubs were in 1st place with a 7–3 record, when the franchise moved to Brookfield, Missouri and became the Brookfield Cubs.
 Their manager was J.T.
 Easley.
 The Missouri State League played as a four–team league until it permanently folded on June 4, 1911.
 The Sedalia/Brookfield Cubs had a record of 11–8 and were in 1st place when the Missouri State League folded.
 Sedalia has not hosted another minor league franchise.

-Ballpark
+The ballpark

-The Sedalia Goldbugs and Sedalia Cubs teams reportedly played minor league home games at Liberty Park.
+The Sedalia Goldbugs and Sedalia Cubs teams hosted their minor league home games at Liberty Park in Sedalia.
 Liberty Park had an estimated capacity of 600.
 Today, the park is still in use as a public park and contains Liberty Park Stadium, the original baseball park and grandstands.
 The location is 1500 West 3rd Street, Sedalia, Missouri.